How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 With the month of May here and almost gone, that means COTTAGE SEASON has started!!
 Whoop!
 Why not make the most of your home away from home even after the sun has gone down and install some outdoor landscape lighting!

-If you are a cottage owner, there’s a good chance that you spend more of your weekends at the cottage than you do in your own backyard in the summer.
-While you might use your cottage to get away from the city and enjoy the great outdoors, it’s important to remember that outdoor and landscape lighting can keep you safe and secure while also allowing you to maximize your usable space.
+While you might use your cottage to get away from the city and enjoy the great outdoors, it’s important to remember that landscape lighting can keep you safe and secure while also allowing you to maximize your usable space.

 Because of these benefits, we recommend installing a landscape lighting system around your cottage.
 If you’re hesitant to this idea, you’re not alone.
-Most cottage goers prefer the natural light of a starlit sky or and roaring campfire.
-That’s why our lighting experts have outlined the best ways to use landscape lighting for the cottage so you can have all the benefits that an outdoor lighting design offers while not compromising on your outdoor experience.
+That’s why our lighting experts have outlined the 7 best ways to use landscape lighting for the cottage so you can have all the benefits that an outdoor lighting design offers while not compromising on your outdoor experience.

 Being able to see the stars is what people want from the cottage so minimizing light pollution is paramount.
 Design follows function, my friends.